Airbus launches digital services platform

 "It's bringing together these data platforms with the knowledge of our engineers," Airbus chief operating officer Fabrice Bregier said at the Paris Airshow on Tuesday.

-Tony Fernandes, CEO of Air Asia, said the Airbus platform allowed the airline to increase the amount of data it can collect and analyze.
+Tony Fernandes, CEO of Air Asia, said the Airbus platform allowed the airline to increase the amount of data it can collect and analyse.

 The data can also be used to provide more predictive maintenance, allowing airlines to swap out parts before they fail and thus reducing time on the ground.